 It’s important to note that short-term real estate transactions are taxed differently than long-term investments (longer than a year).
-We’ve compiled a list of tax tips for real estate investors we recommend reading.
+We’ve compiled a list of easy to understand tax tips for real estate investors we recommend reading.

 The self-managed strategy is one where you as the property owner will also take on the management responsibilities.
 This approach is often considered by real estate investors who live close to their properties and have the bandwidth/moxie to handle things like maintenance, tenants screenings, paperwork and marketing the property, not to mention staying abreast of current landlord-tenant laws and regulations.
 This strategy restricts your purchasing footprint since you’ll want to be within reasonable driving distance in case of emergencies or fix-it issues.
 On the flip side, you’ll receive 100% of the rent while taking on a full landlord role.